huggingface/accelerate/README.md

 </tr>
 </table>

-As you can see on this example, by adding 5-lines to any standard PyTorch training script you can now run on any kind of single or distributed node setting (single CPU, single GPU, multi-GPUs and TPUs) as well as with or without mixed precision (fp16).
+As you can see in this example, by adding 5-lines to any standard PyTorch training script you can now run on any kind of single or distributed node setting (single CPU, single GPU, multi-GPUs and TPUs) as well as with or without mixed precision (fp16).

-The same code can then in particular run without modification on your local machine for debugging or your training environment.
+In particular, the same code can then be run without modification on your local machine for debugging or your training environment.

-🤗 Accelerate even handles the device placement for you (a bit more changes to your code but safer in general), so you can even simplify your training loop further:
+🤗 Accelerate even handles the device placement for you (which requires a few more changes to your code, but is safer in general), so you can even simplify your training loop further:

 <table>
 <tr>